adamfowleruk/mljs/planning.md

 Targets for 1.2 (Dec 2013)
  - Widgets: HighCharts
-  - Support multiple series, axes and searchcontexts (how?)
+  - Support multiple series, axes and searchcontexts (how?) -> Use work in OpenLayers as a base
  - App Builder to MLJS+Roxy automated conversion
   - Point at Roxy generated App Builder download / local file system copy of appbuilder folder
   - Copy over rest extensions as required